 Since Fall 2011, entering students of UTHealth have learned about ethics and professionalism through the experiences of the Brewsters.
-The Brewsters are a fictional family featured in the book The Brewsters: An Active Learning Experience in Health Professional Ethics authored by Drs.
-Jeffrey Spike and Thomas Cole, and Mr. Richard Buday.
-So far, the activity has reached more than 3,800 students.
+The Brewsters are a fictional family featured in the book The Brewsters: An Active Learning Experience in Health Professional Ethics authored by Jeffrey Spike, PhD, Thomas Cole, PhD, and Richard Buday, FAIA.
+So far, the activity has reached nearly 10,000 students.

 Students follow the family’s interactions with healthcare students and physicians, dentists, nurses, researchers, and other professionals in this innovative, choose-your-own adventure novel.
 The novel unfolds in three acts: 1) Professionalism, 2) Clinical Ethics, and 3) Research Ethics.
 Students choose a character for each act and make decisions along the way.
 At the conclusion of each act, instructional materials are provided.

 Students are also assessed through a pre- and post-examination to evaluate students’ knowledge of ethics and professionalism.
 Research has been conducted, presented at conferences, and published.
-In February 2012, Dr. Jeffrey Spike also earned first place in “Innovations in Health Science Education”, an honor awarded by The University of Texas System.
+In February 2012, The Brewsters earned first place in “Innovations in Health Science Education”, an honor awarded by The University of Texas System.